Want to visit Africa but are a bit worried about safety? Looking for the safest country in Africa to visit? Then this is it.

 To be honest, I normally wouldn’t write about the safest country to visit on a continent, but I do understand that you may be a little daunted about visiting new places and are wanting to start with the safest country in Africa if you do visit.

-Many times I have met travelers who for some reason or another are a little worried about safety in Africa for visiting, either by crime, diseases (like malaria), or maybe just the daunting size and diversity of the place.
+Many times I have met travellers who for some reason or another are a little worried about safety in Africa for visiting, either by crime, diseases (like malaria), or maybe just the daunting size and diversity of the place.

-I’m going to tease you a bit and start with the 2nd safest country in Africa and then the 1st safest afterward.
+I’m going to tease you a bit and start with the 2nd safest country in Africa and then the 1st safest afterwards.
 I will also give the next several safest African countries to give you more options, as well as some of the safest cities in Africa.

 I will also say at the very end why the overall safest country in Africa may not necessarily be the best option for your visit to Africa.

 I recommend using SafetyWing Travel Insurance for your trip, just in case, it’s best to be prepared.

 2nd Most Safest Country In Africa – Botswana!